 This is SO simple to make and can spawn multiple variations depending on what fruit you have laying around.
 Swap out the apples for pears, swap out the rhubarb for nectarines.

 All the ingredients I use in this recipe (and everything I make) is locally-produced organic as much as possible.
-We live in a world surrounded by toxic paints, chemicals, fumes so anything that goes into my body is free from chemical pesticides.
-Of course, organically grown produce is better for the farmers and the planet.
+We live in a world surrounded by toxic paints, chemicals, fumes and pollution, so anything that goes into my body is free from chemical pesticides.
+Of course, organically grown produce is better for the farmers, and the planet.

 Please note I cannot be held responsible for dietary issues, burns or unsatisfactory results arising from this recipe.
 I have tried to be as accurate as I can with measurements, but feel free to add more or less ingredients according to taste.

 Please let me know if you make this up and love it/hate it.